-Absolute performance
+• Absolute performance

-- The Company seeks to provide long-term capital growth through investment in small and medium-sized Japanese companies.
-Positive absolute returns are an essential prerequisite for achieving this objective. - Performance against the Company's peers and the benchmark index - The principal objective is to achieve capital growth.
+The Company seeks to provide long-term capital growth through investment in small and medium-sized Japanese companies.
+Positive absolute returns are an essential prerequisite for achieving this objective.

+Performance against the Company's peers and the benchmark index

+The principal objective is to achieve capital growth.
 The Board monitors performance relative to both the benchmark and a broad range of competitor funds.
 The following chart details the Company's performance against its benchmark.

-Performance Relative to Benchmark Index
+Performance Relative to Benchmark Index1

-Figures have been rebased to 100 at 31st March 2017
+Figures have been rebased to 100 at 31st March 2013

-Share price

-Diluted cum income net asset value per share
+- Return to shareholders

+Return on net assets

-The benchmark is represented by the green horizontal line.
+- The benchmark is represented by the Green horizontal line.